-The tests in condition A and B are both carried out at the outset of the scheme, by reference to:
+The tests in condition A and B are both carried out by reference to:

-- a company’s initial purpose in being party to a scheme, or
+- a company’s purpose in being party to a scheme, or

-- what at the outset, that scheme is practically certain to achieve.
+- what that scheme is practically certain to achieve.

 A scheme that, in fact, does not produce a relevant tax advantage may still be a GMS.
 Equally a scheme which does ultimately produce a relevant tax advantage may not be a GMS.

-If profits or losses are computed using specific tax rules that require departure from UK GAAP, for example, for the write off and release of a connected party loan, then in standard cases these rules are also likely to give rise to symmetrical credits and debits.
-Where this is not the case, it is just as possible that any asymmetries would produce a tax disadvantage as a tax advantage.
+If profits or losses are computed using specific tax rules that require departure from UK GAAP, for example, for the write off and release of a connected party loan, then in standard cases these rules are likely to give rise to symmetrical credits and debits.